• Skip to primary navigation

 How To Dry Basil Leaves In the Oven

 Make sure your basil is washed and completely dry.
-I wash the entire plant and dry mine overnight on a towel (another reason why I have so many flour sack towels!).
+I wash the entire plant and dry mine overnight on a towel.

 Easy step by step instructions on how to dry basil in the oven.
 This method quickly dries basil leaves in 45 minutes.